-The Omicron variant has been designated as one of "concern" by the World Health Organization (WHO), with one UK health official calling it the “worst one we’ve seen so far”.
+The Omicron variant was designated as one of "concern" by the World Health Organization (WHO) in November, with one UK health official at the time calling it the “worst one we’ve seen so far”.

-The emergence of this variant has triggered fears among some scientists that its significant number of mutations could be resistant to current vaccines, however this has not yet been proved and experts have advised against panic.
+The emergence of this variant has triggered fears among some scientists that its significant number of mutations could be resistant to current vaccines.

-A host of countries, including Australia, New Zealand, Sri Lanka, Israel, Brazil, Canada, Iran, Japan, Thailand and the US, joined others, including the European Union and the UK, in imposing restrictions on southern African countries.
+A host of countries, including Australia, New Zealand, Sri Lanka, Israel, Brazil, Canada, Iran, Japan, Thailand and the US, joined others, including the European Union and the UK, imposing restrictions on southern African countries after scientists shared their sequencing findings, although the UK has since lifted its travel ban.

 Which countries has the variant been spotted in?

-Positive cases of the variant have been recorded in South Africa following genomic sequencing.
+Positive cases of the variant were recorded in South Africa following genomic sequencing and shared with scientists around the world.

 Through laboratory analysis, genomic sequencing identifies a virus's genetic make-up so new variants or mutations can be detected.